munificent/game-programming-patterns/book/prototype.markdown

 </aside>

 If that was all Self did, it would be hard to use.
-Inheritance in class-based languages (despite its faults) gives you a useful mechanism for reusing polymorphic code and avoiding duplication.
+Inheritance in class-based languages, despite its faults, gives you a useful mechanism for reusing polymorphic code and avoiding duplication.
 To accomplish something similar without classes, Self has *delegation*.

 To find a field or call a method on some object, we first look in the object itself.
 If it has it, we're done.
 If it doesn't, we look at the object's <span name="parent">*parent*</span>.
-This is just is a reference to some other object.
-When we fail to find a property on the first object, we try its parent (and its parent, and so on).
+This is just a reference to some other object.
+When we fail to find a property on the first object, we try its parent, and its parent, and so on.
 In other words, failed lookups are *delegated* to an object's parent.

 <aside name="parent">